KiranK-25/Medical-Chatbot-Generative-AI/README.md

 pip install -r requirements.txt

-Create a .env file in the root directory and add your Pinecone & openai credentials as follows:
+# Create a .env file in the root directory and add your Pinecone & openai credentials as follows:

 PINECONE_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 OPENAI_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

-# run the following command to store embeddings to pinecone
+### Run the following command to store embeddings to pinecone

 python store_index.py